-Emergency Closures: We have evacuation and lock-down procedures in place and we regularly practise our emergency procedures through fire drills.
+Emergency Closures: CPS has robust evacuation and lock-down procedures in place and we regularly practise our emergency procedures.

 In the event of an incident where the safety of the children is threatened, we will be guided by the emergency services and will work closely with them.
 Should an emergency occur during the school day which would require the school to be closed early, parents would be contacted.